The Travel Comfort Checklist: Luggage, Neck Pillows, and What Is Actually Worth Packing

 The Final Packing List

-Here is what I actually pack for comfort on every flight, no matter the length:
+Here is a comfort kit worth packing on every flight, no matter the length:

 - Noise-cancelling earbuds

-- Memory foam neck pillow (clipped to my bag)
+- Memory foam neck pillow (clipped to your bag)

 - Contoured eye mask